TomasMendozaHN/YZU_smart_robot/README.md

 ### File Description

-There are 4 Main Files:
+There are 5 Main Files:

 1. Debugging_Angle --> To visualize the camera stream while printing angle.

+2. Debugging_Lidar --> To visualize lidar readings in real time.

-2. Debugging_Stage --> To visualize the camera stream while printing stage.
+3. Debugging_Stage --> To visualize the camera stream while printing stage.

-3. Environment_With_Visualization --> Visualize the camera stream + RL Env to control robot.
+4. Environment_With_Visualization --> Visualize the camera stream + RL Env to control robot.

-4. Environment_No_Visualization --> RL Env to control robot (NO camera visualization)
+5. Environment_No_Visualization --> RL Env to control robot (NO camera visualization)

 ###  HOW TO OUTPUT MLAGENTS TRAINED MODEL AS PYTORCH MODEL?